vuralevren/altogic-auth-react/README.md

 ```

 ## Updating User Info
-In these components, we will use Altogic's database operations to update user fields and manage sessions.
+In these component, we will use Altogic's database operations to update user fields and manage sessions.

 Let's create some components in the **src/components/** folder as below:
 * UserInfo.js